YefersonR/Contact-List/README.md

 # Contact Book with React
 _____
-This is a fetch's practice with javascript's library React.
+This is a fetch practice built with react.
+  >Get the data from http://www.raydelto.org/agenda.php and display it using the GET method and send the data using the POST method.

 ##Project Screen Shoot
 ![Screen's project](/Captura.PNG)